-For a student whose behavior impedes his/her own learning or the learning of others, the IEP team must consider strategies and supports, including positive behavioral interventions, to address that behavior.
+(f) For a student whose behavior impedes the student's own learning or the learning of others, the IEP team must consider strategies and supports, including positive behavioral interventions, to address that behavior.
 If checked "yes," then a positive behavior support plan must be developed by the IEP team, be based on a functional behavior assessment, and this plan will become part of the student's IEP.